bantilan/WindowLifeSpan/README.md

 ## Use Cases

 - **Benchmarking**: You can use this tool to benchmark SSD, RAM Memory, CPU like tracking the duration of copy and paste task which gives you exact seconds of the operation.
+- **Simple Tracking**: Track the apps you opened and the duration of your usage.

 ## Installation